Trust Stamp announces the 50th Financial Institution to onboard to its low-code Orchestration Layer platform via its Channel Partnership

-Atlanta, Georgia, March 27, 2024 (GLOBE NEWSWIRE) -- Trust Stamp (Nasdaq: IDAI), the Privacy-First Identity CompanyTM Trust Stamp announces the 50th Financial Institution to onboard to its low-code Orchestration Layer platform via its channel partnership bringing the total number of financial institutions onboarded to 54.
+Atlanta, GA, March 28, 2024 (GLOBE NEWSWIRE) -- Trust Stamp (Nasdaq: IDAI), the Privacy-First Identity CompanyTM Trust Stamp announces the 50th Financial Institution to onboard to its low-code Orchestration Layer platform via its channel partnership bringing the total number of financial institutions onboarded to 54.

 Our 2023 focus on US-based banks via our channel partnership with FIS has now been augmented by our participation in the acclaimed ThinkTech program operated by The Independent Community Bankers of America and that engagement has already resulted in our tailoring some of our product offerings for the community banking sector, and we anticipate onboarding community bank customers as soon as Q2 of this year.”